-A futures contract is a standardized agreement between two parties to buy or sell a specified quantity of an underlying asset at a specified price at a specified future time.
-The value of the futures contract tends to increase and decrease in tandem with the value of the underlying asset.
-Futures contracts are bilateral agreements, with both the purchaser and the seller equally obligated to complete the transaction.
+A futures contract is a standardized agreement between two parties to buy or sell a specified quantity of an underlying asset at a specified price at a specified future time, with both the purchaser and the seller equally obligated to complete the transaction at that future time.
+The value of a futures contract tends to increase and decrease in tandem with the value of the underlying asset.
 Depending on the terms of the particular contract, futures contracts are settled by purchasing an offsetting contract, physically delivering the underlying asset on the settlement date or paying a cash settlement amount on the settlement date.
-The Fund can use futures contracts, including index futures, to gain exposure to the broad market by equitizing cash and as a hedge against downside risk.